ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 make sure that it means no more
 than it says.
 In any business never wade into
-water where you cannot see the bo
+water where you cannot see the bot
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vtu:batch_vtu_kirby_ver02:data:sn84022552:0020219722A:1869091001:0569/pct:79.378477,53.259053,12.046806,4.805014/!600,600/0/default.jpg"/>
 </td>